PedParts UK

 The insulator should still be white at the end but will have started to discolour further inside.
 This colour can give an indication to the jetting but there are a few reasons (we will discuss another time) that this method is still not particularly useful on the sort of moped engines we are discussing here.
 In reality this method of jetting has no real usefulness for 2-stroke single small cylinder moped engines for the home mechanic.

-In a future blog we'll cover the practical aspects of how you can reliably and accurately custom jet mopeds at home for unknown setups.
+In a future blog we'll cover the practical aspects of how you can reliably and accurately custom jet mopeds in a more sophisticated and accurate way at home for unknown setups.